 Market development in the US and Europe

-Due to the increasing acceptance of biosimilars as an equal to patented drugs in terms of safety, efficacy, immunogenicity, the sales in the biosimilars market in Europe is growing at an unprecedented rate.
+Due to the increasing acceptance of biosimilars as equal to patented drugs in terms of safety, efficacy, immunogenicity, sales in the biosimilars market in Europe is growing at an unprecedented rate.
 However, the progress in the biosimilars market across the European region remains uneven.
-The demand for retail products and self-injectable biologics have weaker demand.
-This indicates reflects to lower levels of awareness in these segments when compared to hospital-administered products.
+The demand for retail products and self-injectable biologics has weaker demand.
+This indicates reflects lower levels of awareness in these segments when compared to hospital-administered products.
 In contrast, the biosimilars market growth in the US remains fairly flat.
 In the US, only three biosimilars are currently actively marketed while others remain tied up in patent disputes or are awaiting patent expiry.
 Furthermore, several regulatory efforts in progress in the US add to the challenges of players in the US biosimilars market.

 Price management to create value

 Pricing is a vital factor that plays a crucial role in the success of a biosimilar product.
-Price optimization helps manufacturers create greater leverage in its commercial budget.
+Price optimization helps manufacturers create greater leverage in their commercial budgets.
 This can, in turn, be used to enhance competitive positioning, improve business growth and even create product differentiation in the biosimilars market.
 As in the generics and MedTech sectors, a sound price-to-volume model is vital in the biosimilars market to make the right tradeoffs across accounts.
 A strong model can better support contract management based on a real-time understanding of the biosimilars market.
 Moreover, it can also enable quick decisions and help manufacturers calibrate risk/reward ratios.